-From a distance we see a young man without shirt, black shorts and black running shoes and head phones.
+From a distance, we see a young man without a shirt, black shorts and black running shoes and head phones.
 Looking like many in the upscale neighborhood.
 As the jogger appears we see it is Mark with sunglasses, smiling he runs right past us.
 Hot and sweaty we notice for the first time how seriously rock hard he, we feel him go by but noticeably absent of draft.
-Light sweat, breathing thru his nose we follow him a half a block where he quickly stops and without looking around we see him bend down and pick up a set of keys next to the tree in the plants.
+Light sweat, breathing thru his nose we follow him a half a block where he quickly stops, and without looking around, we see him bend down and pick up a set of keys next to the tree in the plants.
 The tree lined street is lined with upscale cars as we approach we can’t see thru the tinted windows, we hear the car purr to life and quietly disappear into traffic.

 (Excerpted From an original screenplay Split Deposit)